Charles Henry Jeens

 Charles Henry Jeens (1827–1879) was an English engraver.

 Life

 The son of Henry and Matilda Jeens, he was born at Uley in Gloucestershire on 19 October 1827.
-He learnt engraving from John Brain and William Greatbach.
+He learned engraving from John Brain and William Greatbach.

-Jeens died, after a long illness, on 22 October 1879.
+Jeens died, after a long illness, on 22 October 1879, and was buried in Highgate Cemetery..

 Works

 Early in his career, Jeens worked on postage stamps for British colonies.
 He was one of the engravers engaged on the Royal Gallery of Art (1854) edited by Samuel Carter Hall, and executed plates for The Art Journal.
 About 1860 he became associated with Macmillan & Co., for whose Golden Treasury series and other publications he produced many vignettes, and portraits including a series of Scientific Worthies in Nature.

 In 1863 Jeens completed for the Art Union of London a plate begun by Henry Chawner Shenton from Thomas Francis Dicksee's A Labour of Love; and one of his final works was Joseph and Mary, after Edward Armitage, published by the same society in 1877.
 Other plates were: